Apprenticeship Learning in Interdisciplinary and Multi-cultural Environments / the Tejido Group from Panama to Palestine.

 profound change in urban fabric":

 Although we work on a wide variety of project types in an array of environmental and social contexts, we are most frequently involved in sustainable community development and the planning, design and revitalization of urban environments.
-Over the past 20 years we have developed a series of interesting design and planning methodologies that seem to serve us well in the formation of sustainable urban fabric.
+Over the years we have developed a series of interesting design and planning methodologies that seem to serve us well in the formation of sustainable urban fabric.

 As Tejido is inherently interdisciplinary in nature, we engage a range of design tools on any one project.
 But, in the formation of intelligent and versatile urban fabric, we have become very impressed with the capacity of certain LAR-based planning strategies to effect meaningful change in our cities, towns and neighborhoods.